 III.
 This general idea is for singers who know their music well and are far enough along that it makes sense to them:

-I coached privately many thousands of years ago with the late Randolph Maulden, of The Washington Opera.
-Obviously I warmed up before coaching with him, but then he often had me further warm up by singing phrases from whatever I was working on, starting 4 half steps down from its key, and going up two half steps beyond the highest note and back down.
+I coached privately many years ago with the late Randolph Maulden, of The Washington Opera.
+Obviously I warmed up before coachings, but then he often had me sing phrases from whatever I was working on, starting 4 1/2 steps down from its key, and going up two more 1/2 steps beyond the highest note and back down.
 I experienced this as a real work out.
-This gave me a chance to move through all the registration minutia, and solidified where high notes in the right key actually existed in my throat, body and pysche. (as a whole singer.)
+This gave me a chance to move through all the registration minutia, and solidified where high notes in the right key actually existed in my throat, body and psyche (as a whole singer.)
 This idea also can be adapted, so open to your creativity!

 Once you know the HOW and the WHY for a warm-up or exercise, you can always adapt it to be the most useful!